ellemwano/android-FunBox/README.md

 # FunBox
 Project #4 of the [Android Developer](https://eu.udacity.com/course/android-developer-nanodegree-by-google--nd801) Nanodegree by Udacity.

-In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
-The finished app will consist of four modules.
-A Java library that provides jokes, a Google Cloud Endpoints (GCE) project that serves those jokes, an Android Library containing an activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

 ## Project Overview
-create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
+Create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist of four modules:
 - A Java library that provides jokes
 - A Google Cloud Endpoints (GCE) project that serves those jokes
 - An Android Library containing an activity for displaying jokes
 - An Android app that fetches jokes from the GCE module and passes them to the Android Library for display

-## Why this Project
+## Why This Project
 As Android projects grow in complexity, it becomes necessary to customize the behavior of the Gradle build tool, allowing automation of repetitive tasks.
 Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

-## Learning objectives
+## Learning Objectives
 You will learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
 You'll learn to:
 - Add free and paid flavors to an app, and set up your build to share code between them
 - Factor reusable functionality into a Java library